sustainablesardinia/manifesto/eng/initiative.md

 * take a look at the projects on the website or on [GitHub](https://github.com/sardiniasustainability), and contribute in the same way as any open-source project.
-* propose a project, by [sending an email to Sardinia Sustainability's address](mailto:sardiniasustainability@mail.com).
+* propose a project, by [sending an email to Sustainable Sardinia's address](mailto:sardiniasustainability@mail.com).